Forest Legality Initiative

 - Build the capacity of civil society organizations to monitor and document illegality within the extraction and trade of forest products.

 The Forest Legality Initiative also developed a set of tools to help buyers make more informed sourcing decisions:

 - The Open Timber Portal is a web platform that promotes compliance with legal requirements in timber harvest and trade by compiling information from government, private sector and third-party forest monitors in producer countries.
 It brings transparency to timber operations by making public previously inaccessible information about on-the-ground management practices and compliance with timber legality requirements.

-The Risk Tool, a resource designed to present key information about the sourcing of forest products presented by country or by species.
+- The Risk Tool is a resource presenting key information about the sourcing of forest products by country to support supply chain research and due diligence.

-Sustainable Procurement Guide, which provides a general overview of the key issues related to sustainable procurement of wood and paper-based products, and links to sources of help.
+- The Sustainable Procurement Guide provides a general overview of the key issues related to sustainably procuring wood and paper-based products, as well as sources to promote sustainable practices.

-The Logging and Export Ban Table, which provides an overview of producer country legislation limiting harvesting and exporting of logs and minimally processed timber.
+- The Logging and Export Ban Overview provides a list of producer country legislation limiting the harvest and export of logs and minimally-processed timber.

 The Open Timber Portal (OTP) promotes compliance with legal requirements in timber harvest and trade by compiling information from governments, private sector and third-party forest monitors in producer countries.Part of Forest Legality

 The World Forest ID consortium is building the world’s largest geo-referenced, open source, forest sample collection.Part of Forest Legality